-Adding other notes from the scale makes chords sound great…
+Adding other notes from the scale makes creative guitar chords that sound great…

 … but what about adding notes from outside the scale to spice up your lead guitar playing ideas?

-This is how you break out of standard major & minor keys and imply different modes with just 1 chord.
+This is how you move beyond standard major & minor keys and imply different modes with just 1 chord.